waliens/tbc-rdruid-simulator/README.md

 ## Install

-See `requirements.txt`.
+Pull repository, install dependencies (see `requirements.txt`) and run `main.py` file.

 ## How to use

-1. Setup a configuration file containing different HoT rotations and characters stats & talents to evaluate (see example `example_config.json`).
+1. Setup a configuration file (see `example_config.json`).
+You need to define:
+ - one or more healing spells rotations
+ - one or more character profiles to evaluate (character stats & talents)
 2. Launch the python `main.py` file passing the config file ```python main.py -f config.json -o ./files```.
+3. Analyze the produced data:
+ - inspect generated timeline for rotations
+ - inspect generated spreadsheets (by importing them on google)

 ### Command line interface

+Command line parameters:

+- `-c/--config`: the filepath to the configuration file
+- `-o/--out_folder`: the output folder where the tool should write output files (spreadsheets, pngs, json)
+- `-g/--graphs`: if specified, the tool generates graph timelines of the generated rotations
+- `-s/--spreadsheets`: if specified, generates spreadsheets presenting the results

 ## Documentation

 Few information about the simulator.